api3dao/vitepress-docs/docs/explore/dapis/what-are-dapis.md

 ### Understanding dAPIs

-dAPIs are composed of Beacons, which are first-party data feeds.
-A Beacon is directly powered by the owner of the data, the API provider.
-Compared to third-party oracle solutions, which involve middlemen node operators, this approach is secure, transparent, cost-efficient and scalable.
-API3 composes dAPIs out of Beacons, d provides them as turn-key data feed solutions on many chains.
+dAPIs are composed of a Beacon or a set of Beacons, which are first-party data feeds.
+A Beacon is directly powered and maintained on-chain by the owner of the data, the API provider, which effectively removes third-party middlemen that other oracle solutions rely on.
+This approach creates source transparency in addition to, higher security, cost-efficiency and scalability through less parties being involved in the oracle service operation.

 ### dAPIs connect smart contracts to first-party data feeds

-Through the use of the function `setDapiName` API3 can associate the ID of a Beacon or Beacon Set with a human-readable name like AVAX/USD.
+Through the use of the function `setDapiName` API3 can associate the ID of a Beacon or Beacon Set with a human-readable name like ETH/USD.
 The benefit of this approach is that the dApps continue reading the same dAPI name through `readDataFeedWithDapiName` without being required to make any changes to their oracle specifications, effectively turning dAPIs into a turn-key data feed solution for smart contract engineers.

 At the core, a **dAPI** is a mapping that points towards a **Beacon** or a **Beacon Set**, similarly to how an ENS name is mapped to a wallet address.
-As such a dAPI is the interface to securely connect to a variety of oracle services such as price reference feeds or other data feeds used within DeFi.

-This makes it possible for the API3 DAO to take over the management overhead that is associated with oracle infrastructure by e.g. creating a new Beacon Set if one first-party oracle becomes unavailable and pointing the name "AVAX/USD" towards the newly created ID.
+The ability to control this mapping allows the API3 DAO to take over the management overhead that is associated with oracle infrastructure by e.g. creating a new Beacon Set if one first-party oracle becomes unavailable and pointing the name "AVAX/USD" towards the newly created ID.